jsmarier-courses/midterm-project-ionaleigh/mpad2003_midterm_ionamunro.md

 #### 1. Validity

 - **Status**: The "Status" column contains "Resolved," "Active," and "Cancelled" entries, which are clear and consistent indicators of each request’s completion status.
 However, further validation would be beneficial to ensure that all "Resolved" requests genuinely met resolution criteria.
-- **Type**: Categories like "Garbage and Recycling," "Parking Control," and "Bylaw Services" appear valid, matching common municipal service types.
-However, some categories are broad, which could impact the specificity of any analysis.
+- **Type**: Categories like "Garbage and Recycling" and "Parking Control" appear valid, matching common municipal service types; However, some categories are broad, which could impact the specificity of any analysis.
-- **Channel**: Channels such as "Dispatch," "Web," "Walk-In," "Email," and "Voice In" are typical ways residents might interact with city services.
-Each channel appears valid for this context, though verifying that entries accurately reflect the method used for each request would enhance validity.
+- **Channel**: Channels such as "Dispatch," "Web," "Walk-In," etc, are typical ways residents interact with city services.
+Each channel appears valid for this context.

   **Example**: The "Resolved" status on a request (e.g., request ID 202457114472 row 387) that closed on the same day it was opened may raise questions about the accuracy of the resolution date.